A fed bear is a dead bear.

 Accessing fruit trees is the number one reason why bears in the Bow Valley are relocated or killed.
 Fruit trees are an easy meal for hungry bears.
 Bears are especially food-focused in the late summer and fall, which makes them more likely to take risks, like coming into towns and backyards in search of something to eat.
 When bears learn where to find food, they are likely to return, and their behaviour may be bolder and more aggressive.

-Learn more about what happens where bears access human food (link to garbage)
+Learn more about what happens where bears access human food.

 • Crabapples (ornamental or edible)